 NOTE: The original languages of the Bible contain numerous ambiguous words that translators are not always sure how best to interpret; so sometimes the onus is upon the reader.
 Caveat Lector.

 Q: Well so what if the outside world is laughing at Good Friday just so long as Catholics believe in it?

 A: Irrational portrayals of Easter week contribute not just to the mockery of Catholics, but of all Christians the world over; and worse: the losing of people's souls in hell; here's why.

-The koiné Greek word is dikaioo (dik-ah-yo'-o) which essentially means to regard as innocent.

-An acquittal can be defined as exoneration; viz: an adjudication of innocence, which is normally granted when there is insufficient evidence to convict.
+The koiné Greek word for justification is dikaioo (dik-ah-yo'-o) which essentially means to regard as innocent; i.e. exoneration; viz: an adjudication of innocence, which is normally granted when there is insufficient evidence to convict.

-In other words: by means of Christ's resurrection, God was able to cook the books so that it appears the tax collector never did anything bad.
+In other words: by means of Christ's resurrection, God is able to cook the books so it appears that people never did anything bad.
 On the surface; this looks very unethical, but from the divine perspective it's all on the up and up.

-It's not too difficult to appreciate just how serious this is relative to the outside world.
-If they can be persuaded to mock the sequence of events during Easter week, they can just as easily be persuaded that Jesus' resurrection never happened; viz: they will miss the opportunity to get their records expunged and thus be exonerated.
+Well; If people can be persuaded to mock Easter week's sequence of events, then they can be just as easily persuaded that Jesus Christ's resurrection never happened.
+As a result they will miss the opportunity to be exonerated per Rom 4:25.
 A record of their sins will remain on the books, hanging over their heads like a sword of Damocles.
-Out ahead, at the Great White Throne event depicted at Rev 20:11-15, those books will be opened for review and used as an indictment to justify sentencing people to a mode of death akin to a foundry worker falling into a kettle of molten iron.
+Out ahead, at the great white throne event depicted at Rev 20:11-15, those books will be opened for review and used as an indictment to justify sentencing people to a mode of death akin to a foundry worker falling into a kettle of molten iron.

 Heal The World